PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 suite are the applicable gate.
 No temporary inference output was created, and no dependency or TensorFlow import was added.

+The next repeated unit was narrowed to the four contiguous quantized PReLU rewrites. `dequant_reshape_quantize` was intentionally excluded because every production sequence runs `dequant_transposeconv_quantize` before it; grouping across that boundary would change ordering.
+Four new characterization fixtures first fixed the two Transpose/DQ/PReLU bridge contracts, direct quantized PReLU fusion, and quantized PReLU+DepthwiseConv alpha/weight/bias behavior.

+The four implementation bodies (639 lines total) then moved unchanged to `passes/quantized_prelu.py`.
+Existing lowerer names remain thin compatibility wrappers.
+The module imports canonical per-tensor quantization, alpha/weight quantization, graph mutation, pruning, and transpose-reading helpers; inverse permutation validation reuses the existing IR implementation.
+No production call order or rewrite algorithm changed.

+Sequential verification completed with:

+- `4 passed` for the new semantic characterization fixtures;
+- `5 passed, 21 deselected` including the implementation-ownership
+  architecture contract;
+- `1088 passed, 5 deselected, 2 warnings in 139.26s` for the full direct suite.

+The next checkpoint should make all four implementations differential-index and LayoutState aware, then replace each of the three production quadruples with one ordered runner while retaining isolated include flags for compatibility tests.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work